EMBL-EBI-GCA/bp_project/scripts/file_sanity/README.md

 CHIP_MACS2_BROAD_BB	chr19	8
 ...
 ```
-Where we can see that for each canonical chromosome, there are 8 files of type CHIP_MACS2_BROAD_BB that have peaks.
-This is not the case for chr1, where only one file has peaks in this chromosome
+Where we can see that for each canonical chromosome, there are 8 files of type CHIP_MACS2_BROAD_BB that have features.
+This is not the case for chr1, where only one file has fetures in this chromosome

 ## analysis_BW_files.pl
 Script to check sanity of .bw files.
 Currently, these are the file types that are verified: